xarchived/patabase/README.md

 (
     id          serial primary key not null,
     name        varchar            not null,
-    username    varchar unique     not null,
+    username    varchar unique     not null
 )
 ''')